heathprovost/oidc-python-flask/README.md

 - [python-dotenv](https://pypi.org/project/python-dotenv/)
 - [requests](https://pypi.org/project/requests/)

-Most of the OIDC functionality is provided by AuthLib.
-Reading their [documentation](https://docs.authlib.org/en/latest/) will be very helpful.
+Note: Most of the OIDC functionality in this project is provided by AuthLib.

 ## Getting Started